 Starring a young Shia LaBeouf years before he would lead the Transformers franchise, Holes is based on the young adult novel by Louis Sachar and was directed by Andrew Davis.

 The movie follows a young boy named Stanley (Shia LaBeouf), who is mistakenly accused of theft and sentenced to work at a juvenile detention camp.
-There, he finds camaraderie with fellow prisoners, who are forced to endlessly dig holes in the arid desert.
-However, as clues start the crop up, the boys suspect that they’re not just digging holes to build character.
+There, he finds camaraderie with fellow prisoners, who are forced to dig holes in the arid desert.
+However, as clues start to crop up, the boys suspect they’re not just digging holes to build character.

-Perfectly faithful to the novel and backed by a talented cast that includes Sigourney Weaver and Jon Voight, Holes is easily one of the most underrated films of 2023.
+Perfectly faithful to the novel and backed by a talented cast that includes Sigourney Weaver and Jon Voight, Holes is easily one of the most underrated films of the year.

 It’s hard to believe that it’s been 20 years since Johnny Depp put on his iconic hat and dove into the role of Captain Jack Sparrow, the wildest pirate in the entire Caribbean.

-Garnering massive success at the box office and wooing audiences and critics alike, Pirates of the Caribbean: The Curse of The Black Pearl kickstarted a franchise that’s still receiving sequels two decades later.
+Garnering massive success at the box office and wooing audiences and critics alike, Pirates of the Caribbean: The Curse of the Black Pearl kickstarted a franchise that continues to receive sequels two decades later.

-Speaking of Academy Awards, the bleak drama Monster gained tons of critical buzz during 2003, thanks in large part to a dazzling lead performance.
+Speaking of the Academy Awards, the bleak drama Monster gained considerable critical buzz during 2003, largely thanks to a dazzling lead performance.

 The most popular indie movies of the 2000s were often harshly real character examinations, and the effectiveness of that kind of narrative is presented clearly in Thirteen.